 Randolph twice served as president of the Continental Congress, and he was in Philadelphia when he died suddenly.
 Randolph was first buried at Christ Church in Philadelphia.
 His body was later taken home to Virginia and interred there on November 26, 1776.

 The delegate from Virginia was elected unanimously as the first president of the Continental Congress in 1774.
 He stepped down after a month to attend to political business back in Virginia.
 When the Congress met in a second session, Randolph was again named president.
 He resigned again to return to Virginia to lead the movement against the colony’s royal governor.

-When Randolph came back to Congress for a third time, John Hancock kept the president’s chair while in session, while Randolph sat with the Virginia delegation.
+When Randolph came back to Congress for a third time, John Hancock served as president, while Randolph sat with the Virginia delegation.
 Randolph had gone to a friend’s home for a meal after Congress one night, sat down at the table, and was stricken.
 He passed away a few hours later.